inferno-framework/davinci-dtr-test-kit/docs/Running-Suites-Against-Each-Other.md

 NOTE: DTR tests for the v2.2.0 version are currently a work in progress.
 These instructions provide a starting point, but are not currently expected to pass.
-In particular, note that the server suite currently does no validation, but only provides a client simulation to use to verify the behavior of the client suite.

 ## Setup and Authentication